vkovic/laravel-custom-casts/README.md

 help us convert defined attributes to common data types.
 Currently supported cast types (Laravel 5.6) are: `integer`, `real`, `float`, `double`, `string`, `boolean`, `object`, `array`, `collection`, `date`, `datetime` and `timestamp`.

+What if we want to store serialized object in eloquent mutators and accessors
 If those default cast types are not enough and you want to make your own, you'r on the right track.

 ---